angelxuanchang/nlp-class/project.md

     * Summary of preliminary results
     * Remaining results that you plan to produce

+A good structure for the milestone report will include the following sections.
+It can then also serve as a draft for your final project write-up.
+* Title and Abstract
+    * Motivate the problem, describe your goals, and highlight your findings (if you have findings)
+* Approach
+    * Provide details on your main approach and baselines.
+Be specific.
+Make clear what part is original, what code you are writing yourself, what code you are using that is taken from elsewhere (homework, github, etc)
+* Experiments
+    * Describe the **dataset** (provide some information about the data such as statistics and analysis).
+    * Describe the **evaluation metrics** you will be using.
+    * Describe what experiments you plan to run and/or any results you have so far.
+    * Also provide training details, training times, etc. (if you have preliminary experiements)
+* Future Work
+    * What is your plan for the rest of the project?
+* Reference - provide references using BibTex

+Grading of the milestone will be based on the progress and the quality of writing.

 Go to [Coursys]({{ site.coursys }}).
 Under the `Project Milestone` activity submit the following files:

 * `milestone.pdf`: this is the project milestone report

+Optionally, you can also upload `source.zip` and `output.zip` for your project.
+These will not be graded.

 ### Project Write-up (due on {{ site.hwdates[5].deadline }})